Frequently Asked Questions

 Click each question to reveal answers.

 An LNA – or also called a “Certified Nursing Assistant” or “caregiver” – plays a critical role in patient care.
-It also serves as a starting point for a healthcare career that focuses on compassion and making a difference in the community.
+Becoming an LNA also serves as a starting point for a healthcare career that focuses on compassion and making a difference in the community.
 As an LNA, you’ll get a flexible work schedule in a close-knit community filled with purpose and job security.

-An LNA provides basic nursing care which includes assistance with bathing, dressing, eating and mobility.
-Among other tasks, they also take vital signs, work closely with other members of the healthcare team to observe and report information and keep patient’s company.
+An LNA provides basic nursing care which includes assisting patients and residents with bathing, dressing, eating and mobility.
+Among other tasks, they also take vital signs, work closely with other members of the healthcare team to observe and report information and provide companionship to those they care for.